munin-monitoring/munin-monitoring.github.io/_pages/community.md

 from wiki to [​Munin Guide](https://munin.readthedocs.org/) and building a structure for the rest further on residing here.

-### Quentin Stoeckel (Developer)
+### Quentin Stoeckel (Front-End Developer)
 ![Quentin Stoeckel](/assets/img/community/quentin-stoeckel.jpg){: .pull-right}

 > I first met munin while looking for an easy-to-use monitoring solution.
-I quickly felt the need to browse its graphs on my Android device so learnt Android development with my first mobile application, [Munin for Android](https://github.com/chteuchteu/Munin-for-Android), whose first version was release mid-2012.
+I quickly felt the need to browse its graphs on my Android device so learnt Android development with my first mobile application, [Munin for Android](https://github.com/chteuchteu/Munin-for-Android), whose first version was released mid-2012.
 >
-> I continued developing and maintaining it over the years without contributing to Munin, until 2015 - one year after Steve Schnepp reached to me to talk about Munin for Android.
-At first, I drew a few drafts for a hypothetical new UI for munin, but then began to work on an complete overhaul of its web interface.
+> I continued developing and maintaining it over the years without contributing to Munin, until 2014 - one year after Steve Schnepp reached to me to talk about Munin for Android.
+At first, I drew a few drafts for a hypothetical new UI for munin, but then began to work on a complete overhaul of its web interface.
 >
 > My first contribution to Munin was made early-2015, and it took about 8 months to finish the first version of Munin 3.0 UI.